Updated · Feb 11, 2024

 With over 4.78 billion of the world's population now mobile phone owners, it is expected that the attention of hackers will shift to mobile phone users.
 Most malicious mobile apps fall under these four categories - spyware, Trojans, phishing sites, and hidden processes.

-Statistics on how many cyber attacks per day inform us that in 2017, businesses fall victim to ransomware attacks every 40 seconds.
-In 2019, this figure shifted to just 14 seconds and could sit at the 11 seconds mark by 2021.
+Statistics on how many cyber attacks happen per day inform us that in 2022, businesses fall victim to ransomware attacks every 11 seconds.
+This marks a 20% increase from 2019.

 (Source: Net Scout)

 A distributed denial of service attack, also known as a DDoS attack, uses multiple systems to flood a particular server with irrelevant requests.
 This leads to a point when the server in question is unable to process legitimate requests from genuine users.
 It is simply an attempt by hackers to disrupt the day-to-day operation of a business.

 The motive behind most DDoS attacks is to obtain ransom from victims.
 Reports have it that 679,000 DDoS attacks occur monthly, which results in a total of 16 DDoS attacks every minute.